Thoughts & Designs provides you with thoughts and tips for living a productive life. You’ll find designs and tools for living a more productive life.

 Say No to Sweat Shop Logo Design

-As much as I love a good bargain, a great price shouldn’t be your primary consideration when hiring a logo designer.
-I’ve written more about what makes a Logo great over here.
+I love a great bargain.
+But a great price shouldn’t be your primary consideration when hiring a logo designer.

 I’d Love to Work with You to Bring Your Project to Life

-One of the things that continue to stick with me about logo design, however, is the need for any logo I develop to work both in Black and White as well as in whatever brand colors we choose.
+A lesson from a professor continues to stick with me about logo design.
+He taught about the need for any logo to work both in Black and White as well as in whatever brand colors we choose.
 As my professor from college used to say, “If a Logo doesn’t work in black and what, it doesn’t work.”